marioaviles/lunes/README.md

 ##CRUD sample application

+$ lunes c miapp && cd miapp
 $ lunes g bread name price:int

-Add your new module to your app.py and then run it as usual:
+Then run it as usual:

 $ flask run

+You can see your new crud at localhost:5000/bread